greenblat/vlsistuff/axi_noc/README.md

 plan to use .dot language to specify.

 additional lego pieces:
-1. clock changerr
+1. clock changerr (in private repository)
-2. width changer
+2. width changer (in private repository)
 3. nice to have: serdes
-4. apb adaptor

 18.Sep.2021